colorful-asteroid/colorful-asteroid/README.md

 Improve your feedback process today with Colorful-Asteroid!

 ## Yeoman Workflow ##
-- Clone and cd into the repo
+- Clone and cd into the rep

+  Install Postgres:
+  - `$ brew update`
+  - `$ brew install postgres`
+  - `$ postgres -D /usr/local/var/postgres`

-  From the command line:
+  Install modules From the command line:
   - `$ npm install`
   - `$ bower install`
   - `$ grunt serve` (to test that everything is working)